jakerobinson/rubrik-graphql-queries/examples/shell/README.md

 # RSC Shell script example

-This Bash script authenticates via OAuth2 client credentials, reads a GraphQL query from a file, processes optional variables, and posts the query to a specified GraphQL API endpoint.
+This shell script reads an RSC Service Account file, reads a GraphQL query from a file, processes optional variables, and posts the query the RSC API.

 The response is formatted and outputted using `jq`.

 ## Prerequisites